MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/globalmacromodules.md

 menu:
   main:
     identifier: "globalmacromodules"
-    title: "Creation of global macro modules from a local macro using the Project Wizard"
+    title: "Creation of Global Macro Modules From a Local Macro Using the Project Wizard"
     weight: 390
     parent: "macro_modules"
 ---